 Carolinas Medical Center (CMC) and the University of North Carolina at Charlotte (UNC Charlotte) offer a collaborative program through which registered nurses with a baccalaureate degree in nursing have the opportunity to obtain the skills necessary to begin practice as a professional nurse anesthetist.
-Students completing this program graduate with a Master of Science Degree in Nursing and a Certificate in Nurse Anesthesia and are eligibility to sit for the National Board of Certification and Recertification’s (NBCRNA) National Certification Examination for Nurse Anesthetists.
+Students completing this program graduate with a Master of Science Degree in Nursing and a Certificate in Nurse Anesthesia and are eligible to sit for the National Board of Certification and Recertification’s (NBCRNA) National Certification Examination for Nurse Anesthetists.
 Successful completion of exam qualifies the graduate to use the title of Certified Registered Nurse Anesthetist (CRNA).

 The Master of Science in Nursing component of the program is accredited through the University of North Carolina at Charlotte by the Commission on Collegiate Nursing Education (CCNE).
 Accreditation from the Commission has been granted through 2021.